codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 ## 9. Create Custom List Adapter

 Create a class named `ChatListAdapter.java` with below code.
 This is a custom list adapter class which provides data to list view.
 In other words it renders the layout_row.xml in list by pre-filling appropriate information.
-Also, download [picasso image](https://www.dropbox.com/s/25py1bmjr45936v/picasso-2.3.4.jar?dl=1) library and drag it to the libs folder of your project.
+Also, download [Picasso image](https://www.dropbox.com/s/25py1bmjr45936v/picasso-2.3.4.jar?dl=1) library and drag it to the libs folder of your project.

 ```java
 public class ChatListAdapter extends ArrayAdapter<Message> {